-To achieve its goal, the audit division not only performs compliance audits of the postsecondary institutions, but also acts as part of OHE's resources for those same institutions when they have questions.
+To achieve its goal, the audit division not only performs compliance audits of postsecondary institutions, but also acts as part of OHE's resources for those same institutions when they have questions.
 OHE would rather answer a question and/or provide guidance to an institution during an aid year to prevent errors from occurring than find those errors a year or more after the aid year has closed.
+This is especially true for clock-hour schools.